auth0/docs/articles/scopes/current/index.md

 Suppose that:

-* The identity provider returns a `favorite_color` claim as part of the user’s profile
+* The identity provider returns a `favorite_color` claim as part of the user's profile
-* We’ve used the Auth0 management API to set application-specific information for this user
+* We've used the Auth0 Management API to set application-specific information for this user
-* We've saveed the `preferred_contact` information as part of the `user_metadata`
+* We've saved the `preferred_contact` information as part of the `user_metadata`

 This would be the profile stored by Auth0: